LiterateInk/.github/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

 * Ask any question ?
-Go to our [Discord server](https://discord.gg/sS26sGVt77).
+Go to our [Discord server](https://literate.ink/discord).

 -------

 Thanks! :heart: :heart: :heart:

-Literate Team
+LiterateInk Team